 - Filtered water

-- Using a burr grinder, grind the coffee beans needed for your pot of coffee immediately prior to brewing.
+- Using a burr grinder, grind the coffee beans needed for your pot of coffee immediately prior to brewing to a medium grind.

-- Add coffee grounds to a coffee maker certified to brew between 195-200 degrees adding 6 oz of filtered water per 1-2 tbsp of grounds (depending on personal taste) and brew.
+- Place a coffee filter in the filter basket of a coffee maker certified to brew between 195-200 degrees and add 6 ounces of water per 1-2 tablespoons of ground coffee (depending on personal taste) to the water reservoir.

 - Enjoy your coffee immediately.
 Letting it sit on the burner will add an increasingly burnt taste.